 Ensemble open to all qualified students.
 Preparation of sacred and secular music from all periods.
 Minimum of one formal concert per semester.
 Required in Instrumental Emphasis.
+MU 117 Pep Band (Fall, Spring) 1 hr.

 Pep Band is a student musical organization to perform at EC sporting events in support of the EC athletic teams.
 The ensemble will perform primarily at EC basketball games, but may perform at other functions as well such as other EC events, festivals, and civic events throughout the community.
 Prerequisite: There are no auditions to join the Pep Band, but there is a basic music proficiency assessment.